IABTechLab/uid2docs/docs/overviews/overview-publishers.md

 ## FAQs for Publishers

 For a list of frequently asked questions for publishers using the UID2 framework, see [FAQs for Publishers](/docs/getting-started/gs-faqs.md#faqs-for-publishers).

-For a full list, see [Frequently Asked Questions](/docs/getting-started/gs-faqs.md).